amitofsk/dandy/docs/Dandy.md

 In section 5.1.4, you wrote the necessary code for the microcontroller and ran it.
 Make sure your microcontroller is still plugged in and running that code.
 We won't use the pushbutton connected to the microcontroller in this example, so it doesn't matter if it is connected or not.
 <br><br>
 Close your Mu IDE or your Arduino IDE.
+<br><br>
+In this section we write Python code for the computer.
+When we wrote code for the microcontroller, there were different options for the different hardware choices: MicroPython and the RPi, CircuitPython and the RPi, MicroPython and the Cy8cproto, and Arduino.
+Examples in this section will apply for any computer with a Python interpreter, whether that computer runs Windows or Linux.

 ### 6.1 Digital output, without a GUI
 Let's write the Python code that will run on the computer for this example.
 Open the IDLE IDE, and copy the code below, and run it.
 Every second, this program sends the character `Z` from the computer, down the USB cable, to the microcontroller.